Topic: Transportation

 Written on November 19, 2021 at 5:43 am, by

 Due to erosion having caused cavities beneath the roadbed, Crow Valley Road on Orcas Island will be closed to west-bound traffic (traffic heading away from Eastsound towards Island Hardware) between Orcas Road (Fowler’s Corner) and West Beach Road (Island Hardware).
 East-bound traffic is not impacted at this time.
-The closure will last at least into early Continue Reading
+The closure will last at least into Continue Reading

 4‑Boat Service Returns